 - Once one solid root stem is visible, transplant into potting mix.

-Propagation from Leaf Cutting
+Propagating Piccolo Banda from Leaf Cutting

 - Remove a leaf from the plant.